elijahr/lintball/README.md

 shellcheck --version
 ```

-#### Windows

-Windows support for linting and fixing Python code was added via https://github.com/elijahr/lintball/pull/2.
-Other languages have not been tested on Windows.
-Continuous integration also does not test on Windows.
-We would love to improve this!
-If you use Windows and want to use lintball please do submit a pull request with any necessary changes.

 ## Acknowledgements

 lintball is a wrapper around existing tools.
 Many thanks to the authors of the tools used by lintball!
 This project (and your tidy code) stand on the shoulders of giants.